Please note that Tapas no longer supports Internet Explorer.

 "Mom, Dad!
 Did you really sell me?"
 I shouted at them, my tears flowing harder.

 Have my parents really sold me?
 I whispered weakly to myself, biting my lip as I cried.
+I almost passed out from the reality but shall continue my merciful pleasing.

 "Mom, Dad!
 Please, I'll work harder, Mom, Dad," I kept calling them, but it seemed they were deaf to my pleas.

-I sobbed loudly, calling out to them.
+So, then I sobbed loudly, calling out to them.
 "Mom, Dad!
 Please don’t sell me!
 Please don’t let money blind you."

-When I felt the cold wind from outside, I screamed even louder, trying to run back and beg my parents.
+Meanwhile, when door is open, I felt the cold wind from outside, I screamed even louder, trying to run back and beg my parents.

 But as a girl, my strength was limited.
 I couldn’t break free from the man’s tight grip.